-- Ice Teas, coffee, shirley temples, margaritas, mojitos, wine spritzers, and lemonades are just a few.
+- Ice Teas, Italian cream sodas, coffee, shirley temples, margaritas, mojitos, wine spritzers, and lemonades are just a few.
 Add a flavored syrup to soda water for a fun new drink, or champagne with juice for a funky new mimosa.

 Baking – Simple syrup has long been appreciated by bakers for it’s ability to keep layer cakes moist.
 Simply brush the syrup onto the cakes before frosting.
 But it can also be used to brush on scones, cornbreads, or biscuits for a great new flavor.

 Vegetables and Fruits – Glaze veggies like carrots, green beans, sweet potatoes or brussel sprouts with a ginger, thyme, or lemon simple syrup.
 Or go with fruits for a yummy fresh dessert like cinnamon glazed peaches.
 It can even be used as part or all of a poaching liquid for fruits.